NRA Plan To ‘Shame’ Gun Control Activists After Mass Shootings Revealed In New Investigative Video ‘Sting’

 Hanson also wrote in the book that gun control advocates suffered from “retarded sexual and emotional maturity.”

-In the Washington D.C. conversations recorded by Muller, the two One Nation party representatives are heard saying that they hope to raise up to $20 million from pro-gun groups in the U.S., according to a Sydney Morning Herald report, saying that the funds would allow them to dominate Australian politics.
+In the Washington, D.C., conversations recorded by Muller, the two One Nation party representatives are heard saying that they hope to raise up to $20 million from pro-gun groups in the U.S., according to a report from The Sydney Morning Herald.
+The two men said that the funds would allow them to dominate Australian politics.

 “If we could get that amount of money, imagine — we could change Australia,” Dickson is heard to say in the tapes.
 “You’d have the whole government by the b***s.”